rokalin/rokalin-webpage/README.md

 Any static assets, like images, can be placed in the `public/` directory.

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

+## License

+This project is not licensed under an open-source license and is the intellectual property of Rokalin Pharmaceuticals.